Between the Real & Utopia

 Between the Real and Utopia

-Artists: Mev Luna, Marcela Torres, Michael Vincent Pusey, Michelle Murphy, and ⊖ (Willy Smart and Misael Soto)
+Artists: Mev Luna, Marcela Torres, Michael Vincent Pusey, M.M.M., and ⊖ (Willa Smart and Misael Soto)

 Between the Real and Utopia is an exhibition centering performance practices that investigates the process of “getting there.”
 The position of being between two temporalities–the real and a utopia–indicates a notion of flux, and on favorable occasion, progression.
 Perpetually marked by temporality, performance practices glimpse how new ways of seeing, being, and doing are enacted, making them a suitable metaphor for what characterizes the in between.
 Though a group show, the exhibition format cycles through a series of smaller artist projects–individual and collaborative–conjoining the temporally-bound nature of performance with a curatorial platform that performs in tandem with the artists.
 Each iterative project occurs over a week, staging performances, programs, and activations in conjunction with its installation, pointing to the potentialities of utopia’s reverberation back into the real.